jonathanlocke/jonathanlocke.github.io/published/components-and-settings.md

 <a name="#components"></a>
 #### KivaKit components

-Now that we have covered the mechanisms for registering and locating objects and settings, we can take a look at how KivaKit components make this easier.
+Now that we have covered the core mechanisms for registering and locating objects and settings, we can take a look at how KivaKit components make accessing this functionality easier.
 KivaKit components extend *BaseComponent*, which provides convenience methods for messaging, and for accessing objects from the lookup and settings registries for the component.
-In the event that a class already extends another base class, the *ComponentMixin* interface can be used instead (see [How KivaKit adds mixins to Java](../published/mixins.md) for details).
+In the event that a class already extends another base class, the *ComponentMixin* interface can be used instead (see [How KivaKit adds mixins to Java](mixins.md) for details).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src = "../uml/com.telenav.kivakit.application.component.svg" width="700"/>